 - The protagonists of Sin City each possess this trait.
 Despite their violent and sadistic nature, they will still put their lives on the line and suffer greatly for the sake of those they wish to protect.

 - When a character makes a decision and says, "I am adamant!", that means literally nothing, especially death threats, will make them change their mind.
 For instance, a swordsmith said this in refusing to sell one of his swords to a brutish samurai and when threatened to be killed, he all but said, "Kill me if you want, but that just guarantees I won't sell you anything."

-Usagi sums up his feelings for this trope when he says "What fools we have in this world, that confuse honor for weakness."
+- Usagi sums up his feelings for this when he says "What fools we have in this world, that confuse honor for weakness."

-More of a case of obsession before reason, but Rorschach from Watchmen has "Never Compromise" as his motto in the face or murderers and rapists, and the people who would stop him.
-This leads to his death as he refuses to allow Ozymandias to go free, despite that this would render the death of millions meaningless and restart the cold war.
-However he is also doing this because, it also allows the person responsible for the most deaths in human history history to walk off scot free, and he is disgusted with the idea that the only way to save humanity is to deceive and slaughter it.
+- More of a case of obsession before reason, but Rorschach from Watchmen has "Never Compromise" as his motto in the face or murderers and rapists, and the people who would stop him.
+This leads to his death as he refuses to allow Ozymandias to go free, despite that this would render the death of millions meaningless and restart the Cold War.
+However, he is also doing this because he does not want to allow the person responsible for the deaths of millions to walk off scot free, and he is disgusted with the idea that the only way to save humanity is to deceive and slaughter it.

 Linkara: That's not what 'cheating' is, you stupid truck!

 - Further compounded by the fact that he killed the NPCs by accident.
 Given that they were in an opaque structure, Optimus would not have been able to know they were there either way.
 Nonetheless, Optimus declares that his victory was by cheating.